Monday, July 10, 2017

 After a long day's drive to Salida, try a dip in the city-owned indoor hot springs swimming pool.
 A special place in Salida for kids is the State's Mt.
 Shavano Fish Hatchery located on the north side of town next to the river.
 And, best of all, this is the town to try summer whitewater rafting!

 Although we formerly dumped Free at the Salida Visitor Center, that dump is now closed.
-There is Free potable water and a $10 (credit card machine) RV dump at the Poncha Springs Visitor Center at the intersection of US 50 and US 285.
+There is Free potable water and an unmanned, $10 (credit card machine) RV dump at the Poncha Springs Visitor Center at the intersection of US 50 and US 285.
 In addition, the visitor center has restrooms with flush toilets and several long, pull-thru RV parking spaces that can be used for a Free overnight stop.
 This is rare in Colorado, as most visitor centers and rest areas do not allow overnight parking.

 US 50 on Monarch Pass and the Monarch Ski Area

 Another abandoned railroad grade to explore is east of the town of Sargents, which is located on US 50 at the western end of Monarch Pass.
-The Marshall Pass road (Forest Road 243) is the 1881 3'-gauge D&RGW Railroad mainline to Utah that operated between Salida and Gunnison to 1955.
+The Marshall Pass road (Forest Road 243) is the 1881 3'-gauge D&RGW Railroad mainline to Utah that operated between Salida and Gunnison until 1954.
 This serpentine route is probably best viewed from your tow vehicle or toad, but you may find a few Free dispersed campsites at lower elevations on USFS land.
 Just watch for cattle on the open range!

 There is a large expanse of brush-covered BLM land southwest of Sargents for Free dispersed camping.
 At Doyleville, take paved County Road 45 across Tomichi Creek, then gravel CR 14-AA about 5 miles to reach BLM land on both sides of the road.
 Watch for cattle on the road as this is also open range.
 There is no water, pit toilet, or trash container, so you have to be self-contained to camp in this area.
 Please stay on previously used tracks and take everything you bring with you when you leave.
 There are no nearby residents, lights, or cell service, so get there before dark to find your campsite.
 But that dark night sky is pretty spectacular, which is why my wife has taken star-track photos along that road.